 c.
 But Your disciples do not fast: Apparently the disciples of Jesus did not fast as either of these two groups did.
 Jesus will next explain why.

 2. (15-17) The principle: things are different now that the Messiah is here.

 And Jesus said to them, "Can the friends of the bridegroom mourn as long as the bridegroom is with them?
 But the days will come when the bridegroom will be taken away from them, and then they will fast.
 No one puts a piece of unshrunk cloth on an old garment; for the patch pulls away from the garment, and the tear is made worse.
 Nor do they put new wine into old wineskins, or else the wineskins break, the wine is spilled, and the wineskins are ruined.
 But they put new wine into new wineskins, and both are preserved."

 a.
 Can the friends of the bridegroom mourn as long as the bridegroom is with them?
-It wasn’t right for Jesus’ disciples to imitate the Pharisees in their hypocritical shows.
-Nor was it right for them to imitate John’s disciples in their ministry of humble preparation, because the disciples lived in the experienced what John tried to prepare people for.
+It wasn't right for Jesus' disciples to imitate the Pharisees in their hypocritical shows.
+Nor was it right for them to imitate John's disciples in their ministry of humble preparation, because the disciples lived in the experience that John tried to prepare people for.

 b.
-But the days will come: There would come a day when fasting is appropriate for Jesus’ followers.
-But at the present time, when Jesus was among them, it was not that day.
+But the days will come: There would come a day when fasting would be appropriate for Jesus' followers, but at the present time when Jesus was among them, it was not that day.

 i.
 The old Puritan commentator John Trapp drew three points from this: "1.
 That fasting is not abolished with the ceremonial law, but still to be used as a duty of the gospel.
 2. That times of heaviness are times of humiliation.
 3. That our halcyons here are but as marriage-feasts, for continuance; they last not long."